mialkin/docs/csharp/concurrency/asynchronous programming.md

 You can think of an `async` method as having several synchronous portions, broken up by `await` statements.
 The first synchronous portion executes on whatever thread calls the method, but where do the other synchronous portions execute?
 The answer is a bit complicated.

 When you `await` a task (the most common scenario), a *context* is captured when the `await` decides to pause the method.
-This is the current `SynchronizationContext` unless it’s `null`, in which case the context is the current `TaskScheduler`.
+This is the current `SynchronizationContext` unless it's `null`, in which case the context is the current `TaskScheduler`.
 The method resumes executing within that captured context.
-Usually, this context is the UI context (if you’re on the UI thread) or the threadpool context (most other situations).
+Usually, this context is the UI context (if you're on the UI thread) or the threadpool context (most other situations).
 If you have an ASP.NET Classic (pre-Core) application, then the context could also be an ASP.NET request context.
 ASP.NET Core uses the threadpool context rather than a special request context.

 So, in the preceding code, all the synchronous portions will attempt to resume on the original context.
 If you call `DoSomethingAsync` from a UI thread, each of its synchronous portions will run on that UI thread; but if you call it from a threadpool thread, each of its synchronous portions will run on any threadpool thread.

 You can avoid this default behavior by awaiting the result of the `ConfigureAwait` extension method and passing `false` for the `continueOnCapturedContext` parameter.
-The following code will start on the calling thread, and after it is paused by an `await`, it’ll resume on a threadpool thread:
+The following code will start on the calling thread, and after it is paused by an `await`, it'll resume on a threadpool thread:

 ```csharp
 async Task DoSomethingAsync()